ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 DO:

-`Generate a 1 paragraph blog post about the top 5 video game consoles.
-Only discuss the console, the company who made it, the year, and total sales.`
+<span style="background-color: #FFFF33;">`Generate a 1 paragraph blog post about the top 5 video game consoles.
+Only discuss the console, the company who made it, the year, and total sales.`</span>

 DO NOT:

 `Generate a 1 paragraph blog post about the top 5 video game consoles.
 Do not list video game names.`

-As a best practice, start by prioritizing instructions, clearly stating what you want the model to do and only use constraints when necessary for safety, clarity or specific requirements.
+<span style="background-color: #FFFF33;">As a best practice, start by prioritizing instructions, clearly stating what you want the model
+to do and only use constraints when necessary for safety, clarity or specific requirements.</span>
 Experiment and iterate to test different combinations of instructions and constraints to find what works best for your specific tasks, and document these.

 ## Control the max token length

-To control the length of a generated LLM response, you can either set a max token limit in the configuration or explicitly request a specific length in your prompt.
-For example:
+<span style="background-color: #FFFF33;">To control the length of a generated LLM response, you can either set a max token limit in the configuration or explicitly request a specific length in your prompt.</span> For example:

 "Explain quantum physics in a tweet length message."

 ## Use variables in prompts

 To reuse prompts and make it more dynamic use variables in the prompt, which can be changed for different inputs.
 E.g. a prompt which gives facts about a city.
 Instead of hardcoding the city name in the prompt, use a variable.
-Variables can save you time and effort by allowing you to avoid repeating yourself.
-If you need to use the same piece of information in multiple prompts, you can store it in a variable and then reference that variable in each prompt.
-This makes a lot of sense when integrating prompts into your own applications.
+Variables can save you time and effort by allowing you to avoid repeating yourself. <span style="background-color: #FFFF33;">If you need to use the same piece of information in multiple prompts, you can store it in a variable and then reference that variable in each prompt.
+This makes a lot of sense when integrating prompts into your own applications.</span>

 ```
 -------